 For general instructions on maintenance of tracks, refer to the sections TRACK and TRACK TENSION AND ALIGNMENT in the MAINTENANCE section of this guide.

 24) Fuses

-The electrical system is protected with fuses, refer to ELECTRICAL SYSTEM for details.
+The electrical system is protected with fuses, refer to FUSES AND RELAYS in MAINTENANCE PROCEDURES for details.